Discover Care That Meets You Where Your Story Is

 -

-At Sierra Family Therapy Centers, we offer EMDR and Brainspotting as gentle, brain‑based approaches that support your natural capacity to heal.
-Both modalities help the mind and body process experiences that may feel stuck, allowing you to move toward greater ease, clarity, and emotional balance.
+At Once Upon A Time, we offer Brainspotting as a gentle, brain‑based approach that supports your natural capacity to heal.
+Alongside this modality, we integrate a range of trauma‑responsive techniques that help mind and body process experiences that may feel stuck, creating space for greater ease, clarity, and emotional balance.

-Brainspotting works with the idea that where you look can connect to where emotional or physical tension is held.
-By finding specific eye positions linked to deeper experiences, Brainspotting helps release stored stress and supports healing in a calm, focused, and attuned way.
-Many clients find it pairs beautifully with EMDR, offering another pathway into the body’s natural wisdom.
+Brainspotting works with the understanding that where you look can connect to where emotional or physical tension is held.
+By finding specific eye positions linked to deeper experiences, Brainspotting invites stored stress to soften and release in a calm, attuned, and grounded way.
+Many clients experience it as a steady, compassionate pathway into the body’s own wisdom.

-Both approaches honor your pace and your story.
-They invite you to settle, breathe, and gently reconnect with the parts of yourself that are ready to grow, heal, and move forward.
+Our trauma‑based approaches honor your pace, your story, and your internal rhythms.
+Each session offers a quiet, supportive space to settle, breathe, and gently reconnect with parts of yourself that are ready to grow, heal, and move forward.

 -